In Essentials, Unity; In Nonessentials, Liberty; In All Things, Love.

 Printed in over 51 different languages and dialects and with an annual press run of nearly one and a half million, the Daily Texts is probably the most widely used and read devotional guide in the world, next to the Bible itself.

-: Broken down by meter and usually related to the watchword or theme for the day.
+3. HYMN VERSES: Broken down by meter and usually related to the watchword or theme for the day.
 It is a devotional response or commentary on the text.
-Can be used for prayers.4.
-DOCTRINAL TEXT:
+Can be used for prayers.

-From the New Testament.
-Usually contains some point of Christian doctrine to expand on the watchword.5.
-PRAYER
+4. DOCTRINAL TEXT: From the New Testament.
+Usually contains some point of Christian doctrine to expand on the watchword.

 The printed texts, hymn verses, and prayers are the heart of the devotional guide.
 Their purpose is to help the reader get more closely in touch with God and to meditate upon the Word of God.